 - 7.1 Location.
-The Stonehenge School is located in Amesbury, Wiltshire.
-Amesbury is a town and civil parish which is known for the prehistoric monument of Stonehenge which is within the parish.
-The town is claimed to be the oldest occupied settlement in Great Britain, having been first settled around 8820 BC. - 7.2 Ethos of the School.
-The mission at The Stonehenge School is to provide the environment, tools and support to empower pupils to think big, regardless of self-perceptions and remove any barriers to achievement.
+The Stonehenge School is located in Amesbury; a town and civil parish in Wiltshire.
+It is known for the prehistoric monument of Stonehenge which is within the parish.
+The town is claimed to be the oldest occupied settlement in Great Britain, having been first settled around 8820 BC.
+The parish includes the hamlets of Ratfyn and West Amesbury, and part of Boscombe Down military airfield. - 7.2 Ethos of the School.
+The Stonehenge School Mission their mission at The Stonehenge School is to provide the environment, tools and support to empower pupils to think big, regardless of self-perceptions and remove any barriers to achievement.
 Pupils are provided with diverse opportunities to achieve a good depth and breadth of knowledge and skills.
-The school creates good citizens who thrive and flourish in the 21st Century, ready to contribute to the global society. - 7.3 Nature of School Site.
-The Stonehenge School is a smaller than average-sized secondary school which consists of 3 buildings Lower, Middle and Upper School.
-It enjoys large grounds which ample parking in front of each of the three buildings, as well as playgrounds and fields to the rear.
-There is a 3G pitch, Sports Centre, MUGA, tennis courts, bike shed and taxi bay on site.
+They create good citizens who thrive and flourish in the 21st Century, ready to contribute to the global society. - 7.3 Nature of School Site.
+The Stonehenge School is a mixed comprehensive school which is divided into a Lower school, Middle school, and Upper school.
+In total there are 3 buildings, two of which are new.